electric-sql/electric/examples/web-wa-sqlite/README.md

 The migration script updated the Electric client to incorporate the new column `other_value` on the `items` table.
 This new column is now also reflected in the type of the `items` table.
-(Currently, all migrations are defined in the `migrations` folder but in the future they will be fetched from the backend)
+If the application was offline when the backend was migrated, the missing migrations will automatically be fetched by the `migrate.sh` script and will be applied the next time that the application is started.

 Now, let's update the app.
 In `Example.tsx`, modify the `addItem` function to provide a value for the new column: